top of page

 Company considerations

 The company will need to register with HMRC for PAYE and pay Employer National Insurance Contributions (NIC).
-Employer NIC is 13.8% on any salaries above £9,100 a year (23/24 tax year), which is known as the secondary threshold.
+Employer NIC is 15% on any salaries above £5,000 a year (25/26 tax year).

 Salaries and wages are, however, an allowable expense meaning you can take the expense off your income into account in order to lower the company’s corporation tax bill.